The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Workers may need to fill out a form stating that they are using sick time for a covered purpose.

-Employers may have their own sick leave policy or other paid time off policy that employees use as sick leave, as long as the policy provides the same benefits and protections, or better.
+Employers may have their own sick leave policy or other paid time off policy that employees use as sick leave, as long as the policy provides the same benefits and protections that the law requires, or better.

 Employers must post the Notice of Employee Rights in the workplace and either: